GSIMCOX524/code-cracker/README.md

 defined ready as:

 1. Have most of the scenarios/test cases defined on the issue on Github
-2. If it has an analyzer then
+2. If it has an analyzer, then

         1. The warning level of the analyzer must be in the issue's description (`Hidden`, `Information`, `Warning`, or `Error`)
         2. The diagnostics it provides should already have numeric ids defined formatted as `CC0000`.